Tahir001/kafka-airflow-playground/README.md

 # kafka-aiflow-playground
-A small pet project to play around with Kafka and Airflow
+A small pet project to play around with Kafka and Airflow.
+Some notes on the topic can be found here: https://tahirm.notion.site/Apache-Kafka-5579b28738ab423db41891dfaae8b682?pvs=4

 # Technical Requirements
 You will need: Python3, Postgres, Airflow, Docker, Docker-compose, Kafka, Kafka-python and Zookeeper.